 ORSANCO monitors a number of pollutants having water quality criteria for the protection of aquatic life through its Bimonthly and Clean Metals Sampling Programs.
-Parameter results collected during this assessment period are available online (www.orsanco.org/programs/water-quality-assessment) and displayed graphically in Appendix B. There were no exceedances of ORSANCO's water quality criteria for the protection of aquatic life, however there were exceedances of the states' total iron criteria (ORSANCO does not have a criterion for total iron) in excess of ten percent of total samples (Table 6).
+Parameter results collected during this assessment period are available online (www.orsanco.org/programs/water-quality-assessment) and displayed graphically in Appendix B. There were no exceedances of ORSANCO's water quality criteria for the protection of aquatic life, however there were exceedances of the states' total iron criteria (ORSANCO does not have a criterion for total iron) at all but one of the sites sampled (Table 6).